 5. Software Compatibility

-6. Debian vs Ubuntu Performance
+6. Debian vs. Ubuntu: Performance

 7. Debian vs. Ubuntu: Target User Group

-8. Debian vs. Ubuntu: Desktop Environments
+8. Desktop Environments

 9. Debian vs. Ubuntu: Free or Proprietary Software

-10. Support and Community: Linux Debian vs Ubuntu
+10. Support and Community: Linux Debian vs. Ubuntu

 11. Debian Server vs. Ubuntu Server

-Using a Linux distro on the server depends on individual requirements.
-But in the case of Debian vs. Ubuntu as server usages, I recommend you to use Debian if you wish to use it in the enterprise environment as Debian is more secure and stable.
-On the other hand, if you want all the latest software and use the server for personal purposes, use Ubuntu.
+Depending on what you need, using a Linux distro for your server can be advantageous.
+However, when it comes to Debian vs Ubuntu as servers, I would recommend Debian if you want to use it in an enterprise setting.
+This is because debian is known to be more secure and stable.
+On the other hand, If you’re looking for all of the latest software but only plan on using the server for personal purposes, go with Ubuntu.

 12. Drivers and Firmware